kaigelcer/Java-Agenda/README.md

 ## User Stories

-- As a user, I want to be able to have multiple unique sticky notes each with their own name
+- As a user, I want to be able to have unique sticky notes, each with their own name/title
 - As a user, I want to be able to add and remove agenda items from my stickies
 - As a user, I want to be able to view the items on each of my stickies
 - As a user, I want to be able to add and remove additional non-agenda information